Labour Against the Witchhunt: Activities

-In January 2019 the group condemned the deselection by the National Executive Committee of Rebecca Gorden-Nesbitt as parliamentary candidate for South Thanet over tweets relating to accusations of antisemitism.
+In January 2019 the group condemned the deselection by the Labour Party's National Executive Committee of Rebecca Gordon-Nesbitt as parliamentary candidate for South Thanet over tweets relating to accusations of antisemitism.

 In February 2019 Jewish campaigners persuaded a church to decline to host the group's annual conference.

 In March 2019 the group called on party members to support Chris Williamson MP, suspended for saying that the party had been "too apologetic" in the face of criticism over the issue, by lobbying the party General Secretary, signing a petition or proposing a motion.
 The group also held a rally the day before the Labour Party disciplinary hearing of Jackie Walker in support of her and Chris Williamson, at which she was expelled.
 Speakers included Walker, Ken Livingstone and Graham Bash, a leading member of Jewish Voice for Labour and editor of Labour Briefing.
 The location of the meeting had to be changed after the Board of Deputies of British Jews persuaded the original venue to cancel the booking.
 One of their members, John Davies, was alleged to be one of those seeking to deselect Louise Ellman MP, vice chair of Labour Friends of Israel.

 In May 2019 the group co-organised with the local Momentum branch a training session on antisemitism for Reading Labour Party members, addressed by the secretary of Jewish Voice for Labour.
 Local party officers said that the meeting had no official status.

-On November 27, 2021, following a vote by its members, the group announced it had merged with the Labour In Exile Network (LIEN), with the consolidated entity being called the Socialist Labour Network.
-In response to this merge, four members of the group's steering committee resigned.
+On 27 November 2021, following a vote by its members, the group announced it had merged with the Labour In Exile Network (LIEN), with the consolidated entity being called the Socialist Labour Network.
+In response to this merger, four members of the group's steering committee resigned.
 The group's webpage has not posted any updates since December 2021.